Representativeness heuristic: Disjunction fallacy

 From probability theory the disjunction of two events is at least as likely as either of the events individually.
 For example, the probability of being either a physics or biology major is at least as likely as being a physics major, if not more likely.
-However, when a personality description (data) seems to be very representative of a physics major (e.g., pocket protector) over a biology major, people judge that it is more likely for this person to be a physics major than a natural sciences major (which is a superset of physics).
+However, when a personality description (data) seems to be very representative of a physics major (e.g., having a pocket protector) over a biology major, people judge that it is more likely for this person to be a physics major than a natural sciences major (which is a superset of physics).

 Evidence that the representativeness heuristic may cause the disjunction fallacy comes from Bar-Hillel and Neter (1993).
 They found that people judge a person who is highly representative of being a statistics major (e.g., highly intelligent, does math competitions) as being more likely to be a statistics major than a social sciences major (superset of statistics), but they do not think that he is more likely to be a Hebrew language major than a humanities major (superset of Hebrew language).
 Thus, only when the person seems highly representative of a category is that category judged as more probable than its superordinate category.
 These incorrect appraisals remained even in the face of losing real money in bets on probabilities.